Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Here's a look at what's going on with Canadian housing markets.

-Will interest rate drops raise home prices?
+Will interest rate cuts raise home prices?
 What places in Canada can offer better affordability?
 It is a buyer's market?
 Read on for some answers.

 ARTICLE CONTENTS

-• The MLS® Home Price Index (HPI; not seasonally adjusted) decreased by another 0.8% from last month
+• The MLS® Home Price Index (HPI; not seasonally adjusted) continued to edge down by 0.1% over last month

 “An anticipated upturn in housing market activity when rates drop is a double-edged sword.
 While on one hand, it suggests increased affordability for potential buyers, on the other, it risks being offset by a corresponding surge in home prices.”